jamwil1226/budget-tracker/README.md

 ![npm start](./public/images/npm-start.png)

-You will then see the confirmation that the port is listening.
+You will then see the confirmation that the app is running.

 ![Port Running](./public/images/port-running.png)